megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 So, the ports and adapters architectural pattern has a **business logic layer** which has no dependencies on any other components outside of itself.
 It defines a set of interfaces for all external components that want to interact with it.
 It also has an **infrastructure layer** which implements concrete classes for the domain layer's interfaces.
 Data access, interaction with external services, and user interface and presentation logic all live here.
 And finally, it has a **service/application layer** which, similar to its counterpart from the layered architecture, can emerge between the business logic and infrastructure layers when needed to expose a set of procedures that closely map to user interface actions.
 It exposes all the business operations that the system supports and orchestrates the business logic to carry them out.

-![The ports and adapters architectural pattern](designing-software-architecture-ddd-part-3/ports-and-adapters.png) *When organizing the code following the the ports and adapter architectural pattern, the business logic layer defines interfaces/ports, which the infrastructure layer implements concrete objects for.
+![The ports and adapters architectural pattern](designing-software-architecture-ddd-part-3/ports-and-adapters.png) *When organizing the code following the the ports and adapters architectural pattern, the business logic layer defines interfaces/ports, which the infrastructure layer implements concrete objects for.
 These objects take care of interacting with the external world.*

 Clean architecture, onion architecture and hexagonal architecture are all different names for the same core concepts and principles espoused by ports and adapters; sometimes with slight variations depending on the particular flavor and tech stack.